UCSF Rosenman Institute Timeline

-Rosenman responds to global pandemic by launching “ADAPT” acclerator program for start-ups with technologies addressing COVID-19.
+Rosenman responds to global pandemic by launching “ADAPT” accelerator program for startups with technologies addressing COVID-19.

 The San Francisco Business Times taps Rosenman founder Christine Winoto as one of the most influential women in Bay Area business.

-CipherBio, an affiliate of Silicon Valley Bank, ranks Rosenman a top life science acclerator in the nation.
+CipherBio, an affiliate of Silicon Valley Bank, ranks Rosenman one of the nation’s top life science accelerators.

 14 FDA Approvals and $119 Million in Funding